 Another post for you to read: Chinatown Singapore Guide 2022

 The DBS Gallery at level 2 is where I began and so I went through the rest of the galleries.
 The Singtel Special Exhibition Gallery was next on level 3.
 They say it takes around 3-4 hours to get around the National Gallery.
 I had a shorter time than I’d planned for the gallery.

 But the moment I began going through the artworks, gripping descriptions and stories of the artists besides their works, I could feel the environment engrossing me and whispering to slow down.
-I naturally take time at most attractions – be it a zoo or a museum.
+I naturally take time at most attractions – be it fishes at River Wonders Zoo or a museum.

 So in order to keep up, I made sure that I was around the same visitors who’d come in with me.
 That kept me on track with my speed.
 Gladly, I was able to cover everything within almost 3 hours.
 Keep in mind there’s a LOT of walking to do here.

 Though the entire place is kept air-conditioned, it gets tiring.
 With many visitors elderly, I saw quite some wheelchair-aided visitors as well.